Justice57201/GPS_Node/README.md

 You are looking for the USB ACM device. the ttyxxxx: USB ACM device is the path you want.
 Copy that and place it in the DEVICE = section of the gps_sender.py file.

-5. When done, save the file.
+5. When done, save the file & reboot the node.

 .